1. What does Kinabalu mean?

 A person employed to carry luggage, backpacks, and other loads from Kinabalu Park HQ to Panalaban.

 15. Who is the porter?

-Most of the porter are local people from surrounding village near Mount Kinabalu.
-Sometimes, your mountain guide can be your porter as well if you unable to find one.
+Porters usually are the local people who live around Mount Kinabalu.
+Sometimes, your mountain guide can be your porter as well.

-Porter can be hired on the spot at the National Park HQ, prior booking is not required.
-They are an incredible breed of men (sometimes women as well), and ones who never fail to draw admiration from the climbers who hire them.
+Porter can be hired on the spot at Kinabalu National Park HQ, prior booking is not required.

 17. Do I need a porter?

 If you wish to have a comfortable journey, hire a porter.
 You’re going to need one.
-But this is fully optional depends on individual.
+But this is fully optional and depends on the individual.